 Admission is on a first come, first serve basis during the Fall and Spring.
 Please contact the MLT office at 215-641-6437 for further information.
 Registrants must be high school graduates or hold a GED.
-All applicants must submit an Online Petition for Admission.
+Please review the Registration for Phlebotomy information.

 Students are expected to purchase their own malpractice insurance and uniforms and to provide their own transportation to and from clinical assignments.
 Students must have a physical examination, which includes documentation of selected vaccinations and urine drug screen, within six months of entering the course.
 Proof of Hepatitis B vaccination is required or the student must sign a statement of declination before participating in the clinical portion of the course.
 Students must also complete a criminal record check.
 Students must attend a mandatory orientation session.